 How can I participate?

-Contact Secretary Terry Kirby on 0420460209, or come by the club on any saturday from January 14 to see what we do, introduce yourself and book in.
+Contact Secretary Terry Kirby on 0420460209, or come by the club on any Saturday during sailing season to see what we do, introduce yourself and book in.
 People of any age are welcome to participate.
 A parent or guardian must accompany children under the age of 18.

 What should I bring?